 Organizational leadership is often paired with human resources.
 Some see the two as different sides of the same coin while others view it as two separate disciplines.
 While each plays a specific role, they do overlap in certain areas.

 Human resources focuses primarily on the employment process from recruitment to termination and is task-focused.
-HR deals with employee management, payroll, training and development, mentorship, labor relations, policy development, and legal and government compliance (such as CCPA).
+HR deals with employee management, payroll, CSM and PSM certification and development, mentorship, labor relations, policy development, and legal and government compliance (such as CCPA).

 Organizational leadership is more visionary.
 It takes a broader view of the company’s direction and applies critical thinking to identify opportunities for growth and development.
 Often, this involves change.
 Those trained in organizational leadership use principles of psychology and behavioral science to guide management and employees through the change process.